YiqunZhang/ENGN6250-Toolkit/Privacy_Poker.md

   - Public: This privacy data will be made public.
   - Non-public: This privacy data will not be made public.
 Only this user and the software development team can know.
 5. The volunteer users puts poker into its basket based on different privacy data.
-  -
+  - Cannot be used: I don't want software to get this privacy data.
+  - Can be used Public: I would like the software to get this private data, and it can be made public.
+  - Can be used Non-public: I would like the software to get this private data, and it can not be made public.
-7. The host counted the poker in the basket in front of the development team and the poker in the basket in front of volunteer users.
+6. The host counted the poker in the basket in front of the development team and the poker in the basket in front of volunteer users.
-9. Statistics of private data with inconsistent understanding between the two sides.
+7. Statistics of private data with inconsistent understanding between the two sides.
-10. For privacy data with inconsistent understandings, such as developers who need to disclose but users do not want to disclose, please explain the reason.
+8. For privacy data with inconsistent understandings, such as developers who need to disclose but users do not want to disclose, please explain the reason.
-11. Summarize.
+9. Summarize.

 ## Conclusion